The annual National Saddlery Competition 2020 took place at Saddlers’ Hall in London on Monday (3rd Feb).

 Due to having a young family, we always drive down to London and back on the same day so we can be there for the children the next day but many stay over.

-The evening usually starts around 4.15pm where we can browse the entries and see what has potentially been awarded a prize, but we never know who’s won what until the actual prize-giving event.
+The evening starts around 4.15 pm where we browse the entries and see what has potentially won a prize, but we never know who’s won what until the actual prize-giving event.

-So if you are interested in buying this brand new handmade saddle then please contact me directly.
+If you are interested in this brand new handmade saddle then feel free to contact me directly.